What is Electropolishing?

 Electropolishing, also known as electrochemical polishing, is an electrochemical process that removes surface imperfections and impurities such as burrs, microcracks, stains, heat tint, and oxide scaling from components, parts, and equipment made of a wide variety of metals.
 Electropolishing leaves vital parts and critical components ultra-clean, super-smooth, and highly resistant to corrosion.

 Here’s how electropolishing works: Metal parts are placed and secured in a special rack, then submerged into a specially blended chemical bath.
 An electrical current is applied to the part.
 The charge causes a chemical reaction that smooths the part’s surface by removing an extremely thin layer of metal at a controlled, uniform rate.
 The electropolishing process can be monitored and completed to meet exacting specifications for cleanliness, smoothness, and corrosion protection.
-Your stainless steel and metal parts, components, and equipment need to be as perfect as possible.
+Your stainless steel — such as 300 series and 400 series stainless steel — and other metal parts, components, and equipment need to be as perfect as possible.